camilovelezr/ict-spec/spec.md

 ## Definitions

-Unless specified otherwise in the documentation, all usage of the words/phrases listed [here](definitions.md) are explicitly defined in manner which MAY or MAY NOT adhere to conventional or colloquial definitions.
+Unless specified otherwise in the documentation, all usage of the words/phrases listed [here](definitions.md) are explicitly defined in manner which may or may not adhere to conventional or colloquial definitions.

 # Overview

 An IAP refers to any analysis code packaged along with dependencies for the intent of dissemination and reusability.

 An IAP is defined by two components: the specification and the tool.
 The specification is a YAML file that defines all parameters and requirements for a user interface to execute a predetermined piece of analysis code.
 Metadata contained within this file applies common [FAIR principles](https://www.go-fair.org/fair-principles/) of interoperability and reusability to discrete pieces of analysis code.
 The tool is a packaged piece of analysis code, complete with any and all dependencies needed to run the code.
-Each IAP MUST contain both a specification file and associated tool to be considered a complete IAP tool.
+Each IAP must contain both a specification file and associated tool to be considered a complete IAP tool.

-Analysis code SHALL NOT be limited to any programming language, scientific domain, or use case.
+Analysis code should not be limited to any programming language, scientific domain, or use case.
 The IAP specification makes no requirements on the contents or scope of the analysis code, but provides some [best practices](best_practices.md), recommendations, and tips to make the most of the IAP specification.

 ### Example